osdoce/Module-7-Challenge/README.md

 # Module 7 README Generator

 ## Description
-This is a command line app that generates a README.md file based in questions using Inquierer package.
+This is a command line app that generates a README.md file based in questions using inquierer package

 ## Table of Contents
 - [Installation](#installation)